Property Indexing Rules

 Schema Evolution & Collision Management

-Indexing rules change as graph topology evolves.
-Adding a mixed index to an existing property requires a full reindex operation.
-Dropping an index without draining the mutation queue leaves orphaned documents in Elasticsearch.
+Indexing rules change as graph topology evolves, and an uncoordinated change is a primary source of index divergence.
+Adding a mixed index to an existing property requires a full reindex; dropping an index without draining the mutation queue leaves orphaned documents in the search cluster; two pipelines registering the same index name against different mappings will collide at commit time.

-- Enforce Schema Evolution and CI Gating to block deployments that alter index cardinality, data type, or tokenizer configuration without a documented migration path.
+• Gate every index change through Schema Evolution and CI Gating so a deployment cannot alter index cardinality, data type, or tokenizer configuration without a documented migration path and a reference state to diff against.

-- When concurrent pipelines attempt to register identical index names or overlapping property mappings, implement automated conflict detection.
-Automating Property Index Collision Resolution ensures deterministic schema application without manual intervention.
+• When concurrent pipelines register identical index names or overlapping property mappings, detect and resolve the conflict deterministically — the atomic detection-and-remediation procedure is in Automating Property Index Collision Resolution.